 4. Email Marketing

 Email marketing is one of the most popular forms of small business marketing today.
-By the end of this year, experts project there will be 4.9 billion email accounts in the world, so earning a place in your customers’ inboxes is a smart move.
+There are billions of email accounts in the world, so earning a place in your customers’ inboxes is a smart move.
 As if that weren’t enough, email marketing also has a staggering ROI of 4,400%.

 By allowing a simple, affordable, easily measurable way to connect with your customers, email marketing blows most other marketing methods out of the water.
 What’s more, it’s easy to set up and easy to segment, which makes it ideal for companies targeting various audience groups.